SuperDyl/cookbook/README.md

 * Setup config with development vs production config
 * Setup website with config for server api
 * Add limit and offset to facades
+* Auto save the recipe
+* Make fields like "author" optional
+* Allow/remove instructions and ingredients automatically